 Unique baby names: how to find one with real data (2026)

-Every parent searching for a unique baby name hits the same wall: lists that call a top-300 name "rare".
-Lucky Names is built on official US Social Security records, so rarity here is a number, not a vibe.
-This guide shows how to find a name that stands out AND fits.
+Every parent hunting for a unique baby name hits the same wall: lists that call a top-300 name "rare."
+We built Lucky Names on the official US Social Security Administration records, so here rarity is measurable.
+This is how to find a name that stands out and still fits.

 Lucky Names shows the real rarity of 100,000+ names and checks how the full name flows.